sigp/lighthouse/book/src/advanced_networking.md

 time, the network is idle, waiting for blocks to be processed.
 Having a very large peer count will not speed up sync.

-For these reasons, we recommend users do not modify the `--target-peers` count drastically and use the (recommended) default.
+For these reasons, we recommend users to not modify the `--target-peers` count drastically and use the (recommended) default.